-It’s important to understand that it is possible to take a long-term, sustainable approach to building and home design and to realize that we can live here without diminishing the earth.
+It’s important to understand that it is possible to take a long-term, sustainable approach to build and home design and to realize that we can live here without diminishing the earth.
 By planning for future generations we can reduce our impact and live more responsibly.

 The best part is that this can be done without reducing our own comfort or having a significantly negative impact on our own lifestyles, but rather by efficient use of resources and reduction of waste.